-To make your claim, you must complete an application form.
+To make your claim, you must complete an online application form.
 Our form is a combined Housing Benefit and Council Tax Reduction application so you will only be required to complete one form.

 The claim form details all the information and evidence that you must supply.
 It is important that you provide all evidence in support of your claim within four weeks otherwise your claim may be withdrawn or may not start till a later date.
 If you are unable to provide all the information requested you should tell us about this but do not delay in sending us your completed application form.
 Any documents that you send with your claim will be returned to you immediately.
 We do not recommend that you send any valuable or important documents in the post unless you are using one of Royal Mail's special delivery services, for example Recorded Delivery.
 Alternatively you can hand deliver your claim form and documents to your nearest benefit office.